robertpeteuil/sysis/README.md

 ### Installation:

-The script itself is a single Bash script, so there are many ways it can be installed: downloading and running the installer, cloning the repo locally and running the installer, or manually downloading it.
+Sysis can be installed multiple ways:
+- Download and run installer
-- Using the installer is recommended, as it installs the latest release
+- Clone the repo and run installer
-- Downloading the script manually retrieves the latest commit on the master branch
+- Manual download

-**Download and Run Installation Script (requires `curl`):**
+**Download and run installer**
 - Download the installation script
 - Verify the contents of the script you downloaded matches the contents of install.sh
 - Run the installation script